LudditeCyborg/Get-and-Clean-Data-Project/README.md

 #OVERVIEW
 The R script, run_analysis.R, reads data files and outputs a selection of the data as a data table.

-The initial data has 561 measurements for 30 subjects and 6 activities with many rows for each subject and activity.
+The initial data has 561 measurements for 30 subjects and 6 activities with many rows for each subject and activity pair.

-The final data table has 66 measurements for 30 subjects doing 6 activities with 1 averaged row for each subject and activity.
+The final data table has 66 measurements for 30 subjects doing 6 activities with 1 averaged row for each subject and activity pair.

 #SET UP